QC-at-Davis/QuantumGame-Hackathon/README.md

 ---

-# XYZ Hackathon: Example Hackathon Description
+# Quantum Game Hackathon

 ## About The Hackathon

-XYZ Hackathon is a 48-hour digital hackathon where young minds possessing a passion for solving real-life problems come together to build innovative solutions.
-Whether you are a beginner or an expert coder, here is the perfect chance to hone your skills and witness the competitive yet inclusive developer community around you!
+In light of the UC Davis Picnic Day 2023, the Quantum Computing Club at Davis is hosting a three-day event to design exciting games showcasing the principles of quantum mechanics.
+Whether you are a beginner or an expert coder, here is the perfect chance to hone your skills and get to know our quantum community!

-Learn new technologies, enhance your team management and presentation skills, and get mentored by experts- all in one place!

 ## Timeline

-* **Start Date and Time:** 1st January 2022 at 11:00 AM IST
+* **Start Date and Time:** January 26th, 2023 at 6:00 PM PST
-* **Start Date and Time:** 3rd January 2022 at 11:00 AM IST
+* **End Date and Time:** January 28th, 2023 at 8:00 PM PST

-## Tracks

-* Track 1

-> Description of Track 1

-* Track 2

-> Description of Track 2

-* Track 3

-> Description of Track 3

-* Track 4

-> Description of Track 4

 ## Prizes

 * **1st Prize**

->* Cash worth $500
+>* Game will be showcased on Picnic Day
->* XYZ Hackathon Swags
+>* Swag

 * **2nd Prize**

->* Cash worth $300
+>* Pizza Voucher
->* XYZ Hackathon Swags
+>* Swag

 * **3rd Prize**

->* Cash worth $100
+>* Handshake
->* XYZ Hackathon Swags
+>* Swag

 ## Judging Parameters